ReactionMechanismGenerator/RMG-Py/documentation/source/users/arkane/input.rst

 ``energy``              yes                         The ground-state 0 K atomization energy in Hartree
                                                     (without zero-point energy) **or**
-                                                    The path to the quantum chemistry output file containing the energy ``geometry``            yes                         The path to the quantum chemistry output file containing the optimized geometry
+                                                    The path to the quantum chemistry output file containing the energy ``geometry``            optional                    The path to the quantum chemistry output file containing the optimized geometry
 ``frequencies``         yes                         The path to the quantum chemistry output file containing the computed frequencies
 ``rotors``              optional                    A list of :class:`HinderedRotor()` and/or :class:`FreeRotor()` objects describing the hindered/free rotors
 ======================= =========================== ====================================